 We remain open for business albeit in a new way and welcome all enquiries.
 We wish all of our clients and contacts, their families and friends, the very best through a most difficult time for us all and we will see you on the other side!

-At Gregory Abrams Davidson Solicitors, we specialise in commercial property and advise both landlords, current tenants, assignees and guarantors on commercial property lease assignments – get in touch for a quote or advice.
+At Gregory Abrams Davidson Solicitors, we specialise in commercial real estate and advise both landlords, current tenants, assignees and guarantors on commercial real estate lease assignments – get in touch for a quote or advice.